 operations of data centers.

 Montana is home to one of the most stable four-season climates in the country.
 Average daytime temperatures vary from 28° F (-2° C) in January to 84.5° F (29.2° C) in July.
 Montana has a dry, semi-arid desert climate which makes it an ideal atmosphere to utilize air-cooling.

 Montana’s climate and geology provides a safe, cost-effective environment for data storage.
 The state’s benign environment carries a very low risk factor for natural disasters and catastrophic events.
 This operating environment helps to ensure uninterrupted data center operations year-round.

 MONTANA TAX CLIMATE AND INCENTIVES FOR DATA CENTER DEVELOPMENT & OPERATIONS

-2017 Montana Legislature created a new tax classification for large data
+2019 Montana Legislature revised the tax classification for certain qualifying data

 centers.
-Developed by the Montana Department of Commerce after discussion with
+Developed initially in 2017 by the Montana Department of Commerce after discussion with

-industry leaders, this new law gives data center developers certainty in how
+industry leaders, this 2019 amended law expanded the definition for qualifying data centers giving more data center developers certainty in how

 these properties will be assessed.